-Utility module – contains components and services that are either meant to be included in the root of the application, or that do not fall into any other specific functionality category, as well as routing paths.
+Utility module – contains components, services and routing paths that are either meant to be included in the root of the application, or do not fall into any other specific functionality category.

-App Module – the root module, which bootstraps the application, reads in the routing information from other modules and contains the root routing path.
+App Module – the root module, which bootstraps the application, reads in the routing information from other modules and it contains the root routing path.

-In addition to the aforementioned modules, the project contains configuration files for the framework itself, as well as testing configuration, linting configuration, package manager configuration and environments.
+In addition to the aforementioned modules, the project contains configuration files for the framework itself, as well as the testing configuration, the linting configuration, the package manager configuration and the environments.

 Logic Layer Structure

-Spring boot is a Java-based framework, and, as such, contains packages.
-The Spring Boot framework separates groups of classes according to their intended purpose, which are:
+Spring boot is a Java-based framework, and, as such, it organises an application using packages.
+The Spring Boot framework separates groups of classes according to their intended purpose which are:

-Entities – annotated with the @Entity annotation, Entities are the data classes that are persisted in the database
+Entities, annotated with the @Entity annotation, are the data classes that are persisted in the database.

-Repositories – annotated with the @Repository annotation, repositories expose the data layer functionality and are injected via dependency injection.
+Repositories, annotated with the @Repository annotation, expose the data layer functionality and are injected via dependency injection.
 Repositories are assigned to a specific Entity class and its primary key.
-Normally, each Entity requires its own repository, however, in case of class inheritance, a tree of classes can have a single base class repository; this is subject to the inheritance persistence strategy however
+Normally, each Entity requires its own repository, however, in the case of class inheritance, a tree of classes can have a single base class repository, being subject to the inheritance persistence strategy .

-Services – annotated with the @Service annotation, classes that are injected via dependency injection and are meant to provide a common functionality to the controllers and/or other services
+Services, annotated with the @Service annotation, are classes that are injected via dependency injection and are meant to provide a common functionality to the controllers and/or other services.

-Controllers – annotated with the @Controller or @RestController annotation, Controllers are the classes that expose the logic layer API to the application layer.
+Controllers, annotated with the @Controller or @RestController annotation, are the classes that expose the logic layer API to the application layer.

-Whereas in the application layer the module division criteria was part of user experience components are, in the logic layer, the classes are grouped in packages according to the data they operate upon, as well as overall functionality, and are further related into the packages containing classes divided into their intended purpose; in general, a package would consist of the following sub-packages:
+Whereas in the application layer the module division criteria was based on the user experience components , in the logic layer, the classes are grouped in packages according to the data they operate upon, as well as the overall functionality, being further divide into sub-packages based on their intended purpose; in general, a package would consist of the following sub-packages:

-Controllers – controllers related to the functionality
+Controllers – controllers related to the functionality.

-Entities – entities that are operated upon
+Entities – entities that are operated upon.

-Services – operate upon entities
+Services – operate upon entities.

-Repositories – used to for the persistence layer communication
+Repositories – used to for the persistence layer communication.

-Exceptions – exceptions that are related to the particular error condition when working upon the functionality or entities
+Exceptions – exceptions that are related to the particular error condition when working upon the functionality or entities.

 The root package is project.webcollaborationtool.
-The packages of logic layer, listed in alphabetical order, are as follows:
+The packages of the logic layer, listed in alphabetical order, are as follows:

-Collaboration package, subdivided into:
+Collaboration package is subdivided into the following sub-packages:

-Group collaboration package – a package containing classes that represent an abstraction of user group interactions
+Group collaboration package – a package containing classes that represent an abstraction of the user group interactions.

-Paper – a package containing classes used for exam paper upload, processing, text extraction
+Paper package– a package containing classes used for exam paper upload, processing, text extraction.

-Private collaboration – a package containing classes that represent an abstraction of interaction between two users
+Private collaboration – a package containing classes that represent an abstraction of the interaction between two users.

-Request package – a package containing classes that are used to process user request for private or group collaboration
+Request package – a package containing classes that are used to process user requests for private or group collaboration.

-Thread package – a package containing classes used for chat functionality
+Thread package – a package containing classes used for the chat functionality.

-Notification package – a package containing classes that are used for receipt, processing and delivery of the notifications for user using the web sockets
+Notification package – a package containing classes that are used for receipt, processing and delivery of the user notifications for using the web sockets.

-Query package – a package containing classes that represent an abstraction of query functionality
+Query package – a package containing classes that represent an abstraction of the query functionality.

-User package – a package containing classes that represent an abstraction of sign-up, login and user-representation functionality
+User package – a package containing classes that represent an abstraction of sign-up, login and user-representation functionalities.

-Utility package, subdivided into:
+Utility package is subdivided into:

-Composite Keys package – a package containing composite keys classes for complex entity relationships
+Composite Keys package – a package containing composite keys classes for complex entity relationships.

-Configurations package – a package containing either configurations that have to be provided for advanced functionality, such as Web Socket configuration, or configurations that override the default functionality
+Configurations package – a package containing either configurations that have to be provided for advanced functionalities, such as Web Socket configuration, or configurations that override the default functionality.

 Graphical User Interface